 5) When is the best time to hike the Long Path trail?

 I would recommend early Spring or end of summer.
-It’s better to hike throughout these areas when it’s cooler.
+It’s better to hike throughout these areas when it’s cooler (but also before it starts snowing).

-Here are 4 other important things to know about the Long Path hiking trail in NY:
+Here are 4 more important things to know about the Long Path hiking trail:

 - It is not part of the Appalachian trail.